SabrinaBenghename/Robust-AI-Autonomous-Vehicle-Navigation-with-Cyber-Resilience/README.md

 A simulation-based autonomous vehicle research platform combining **deep-learning lane perception**, **closed-loop autonomous navigation**, **obstacle avoidance**, **visual robustness evaluation**, and a **lightweight cyber-resilience layer**.

 ---
+# 📄 Research Paper

+A research-style paper based on this project is linked in my CV.
 ---

 ## 🎥 Project Demo